Former Trustee; Past President (1979-1981)

 Mrs. Kunstadter serves on the boards of the Institute of World Affairs, Bridge to Asia, Open Seas Adoption Services, the National Institute of Social Sciences, and the Atlantic Council of the United States.
 She served for 18 years on the boards of the Yale-China Association and the National Committee on United States-China Relations.
 She served on the Windham College board for 13 years and in 1970 received the college’s Award for Distinguished Service.
 In 2015, Mrs. Kunstadter received the Humanitarian Award from the Hospitality Committee for United Nations Delegations.

 In 1981, Mrs. Kunstadter was awarded the Silver Medal by the National Institute of Social Sciences at the end of her term as the organization’s president.
-In November 2018, she will receive the National Institute of Social Sciences’ Gold Honor Medal for Distinguished Service to Humanity.
+In November 2018, she received the National Institute of Social Sciences’ Gold Medal for Distinguished Service to Humanity.

 Raised in Marlborough, Mass., Mrs. Kunstadter studied electrical and general engineering at MIT in the 1940s.
 She has studied in London, Paris and Florence, and speaks French, Italian and basic Mandarin.
 She is a member of the Lansdowne and Hurlingham Clubs in London, where she and her family had a home from 1964 to 1994, and is a member of the Cosmopolitan and University Clubs in New York.
 She has four children and eight grandchildren.